thedepressor/CV-Resume-Template/README.md

 Inside the source code, there are instructions on how to modify attributes to suit your needs/wants.
 If you have any questions or need help, do not hesistate to let me know.

-I am also willing to make a whole new template for somebody if they ask, for a small fee (no more than $5 a template, depending on the complexity).
+I am also willing to make a whole new template for somebody if they ask, for a small fee (no more than $25 a template, depending on the complexity).
 (Include subject: newtemp)

-Finally, I will fill in a CV/Resume for you if you provide me with the neccessary details, again, for a small fee (no more than $15, depending on the length of the information).
+Finally, I will fill in a CV/Resume for you if you provide me with the neccessary details, again, for a fee (depending on the length of the information).
 (Include subject: fill)

 E-mail me about anything at gregory.f.manley@gmail.com